What to Give a Dog with Upset Stomach: 10 Remedies

 While some healthy treats are less likely to upset a dog's stomach, keep the amount to a minimum and only use them as a training reward.

-Remember that you can also use your dog's regular dry kibble as treats, which will normally be lower in calories and healthier for the dog.
+Remember to use your dog's regular dry kibble as treats.
+This is normally lower in calories and healthier for the dog.

 When to Take Your Dog to the Vet for a Stomach Ache